By Jean McGianni Celestin

 Blackness in white spaces is seen as a threat to this privilege and creates angst along the fault line of the American way of life.
 It’s been contested with Black Codes, Jim Crow, Separate But Equal, and actions like what took place on the night of Trayvon Martin’s murder.

-As such, even if George Zimmerman had been found guilty of all charges, it wouldn’t have changed any of this.
-It wouldn’t have cured the pervasive aversion for Blackness that exists in white communities around the country.
-It wouldn’t have compelled those who benefit from the privilege Zimmerman was afforded to relinquish it.
+Since Barack Obama’s 2008 election to the White House, gun ownership has soared among whites who believe that his rise is an indicator to America’s destruction.
+And as such, even if George Zimmerman had been found guilty of all charges, it wouldn’t have changed any of this.
+It wouldn’t have cured the pervasive aversion for blackness that exists in white communities all over the country.
+It wouldn’t have compelled those who benefit from the legal protection Zimmerman was afforded to relinquish it.

 It certainly wouldn’t have proven that young black men aren’t criminals who “always get away” as Zimmerman stated during his original 911 call to police.